Bolltra/Codex-addon/README.md

 - Uses the official `@openai/codex` package; ttyd starts `codex` automatically.
 - Full access to `/config`, `/share`, `/media`, and `/ssl` so you can review or edit automations on the fly.
 - Credentials and agent prompt stored under `/config/codex` – easy to back up or tweak with File Editor/Studio Code Server.
-- Optional automatic login using an OpenAI API key; manual ChatGPT login also supported.
+- Optional automatic login using an OpenAI API key; ChatGPT login by copying credentials from another machine is recommended for Plus/Pro/Team users.
-- Start mode toggle: launch a fresh session or resume the last one automatically.
+- Start mode toggle: launch a fresh session or open the session picker to resume a previous one.
 - Full-auto toggle to let Codex execute without per-command approval.
 - Codex CLI installs into `/config/codex/.npm-global`, so in-session updates persist across add-on restarts.